Section 5119.93 | Initiation of proceedings; petition.

 (4) The name and residence of the respondent's spouse, if any and if known;

 (5) The name and residence of the person having custody of the respondent, if any, or if no such person is known, the name and residence of a near relative or a statement that the person is unknown;

-(6) The petitioner's belief, including the factual basis for the belief, that the respondent is suffering from alcohol and other drug abuse and presents an imminent danger or imminent threat of danger to self, family, or others if not treated for alcohol or other drug abuse;
+(6) The petitioner's belief, including the factual basis for the belief, that the respondent is experiencing alcohol and other drug abuse and presents an imminent danger or imminent threat of danger to self, family, or others if not treated for alcohol or other drug abuse;

 (C)(1) Any petition filed pursuant to divisions (A) and (B) of this section shall be accompanied by a certificate of a physician who has examined the respondent within two days prior to the day that the petition is filed in the probate court.
 The physician shall be authorized to practice medicine and surgery or osteopathic medicine and surgery under Chapter 4731. of the Revised Code.
 A physician who is responsible for admitting persons into treatment, if that physician examines the respondent, may be the physician who completes the certificate.
 The physician's certificate shall set forth the physician's findings in support of the need to treat the respondent for alcohol or other drug abuse.
 The certificate shall indicate if the respondent presents an imminent danger or imminent threat of danger to self, family, or others if not treated.
 Further, the certificate shall indicate the type and length of treatment required and if the respondent can reasonably benefit from treatment.
 If the physician's certificate indicates that inpatient treatment is required, the certificate shall identify any inpatient facilities known to the physician that are able and willing to provide the recommended inpatient treatment.